egberts/egberts.github.io-src/content/articles/cups-extract-ps-out.md

 private: False

-To extract the PostScript output for a developer to analyse it, clone your print queue to a one which prints into a file:
+To extract the PostScript output for a developer to analyze it, clone your print queue to a one which prints into a file:

 ```console
 cupsctl FileDevice=yes